ben-vale/dotfiles-old/arch_notes.md

 `visudo`

-Add the line `benv ALL=(ALL) ALL`

 uncomment `%wheel ALL=(ALL) NOPASSWD: ALL`

 ### ADDITIONAL PACKAGES

 I lied earlier, in nearly all cases all of these are getting installed.

-`pacman -S network-manager-applet firefox firefox-developer-edition alacritty emacs gnome-keyring lxappearance vlc ark htop qbittorrent`
+`pacman -S network-manager-applet firefox firefox-developer-edition alacritty emacs gnome-keyring lxappearance lxsession vlc ark htop`

 ### INSTALL AURA